 - If you don't have a Dutch oven, you can use any oven safe pot.
 Or give the breasts a quick sear in a pan on the stovetop, then transfer the chicken and vegetables to a baking pan to finish roasting.

-- Always use a meat thermometer to test for doneness of 165°F. Insert it into the thickest part of the meat, not touching a bone.
+- Always use a meat thermometer to test for doneness.
+Insert it into the thickest part of the meat, not touching a bone.
+I prefer to take the chicken out of the oven when it reaches 160°F. The carryover heat will allow the chicken to rise to 165°F. as it rests for at least 5 minutes.

 If you want the skin to remain browned and crispy, don't cover the chicken.
 It will cook pretty quickly and it's not necessary to cover to speed it up.
-Or if you prefer to keep it covered, that is fine since the skin will still taste delicious from the sauce and seasonings.
+But I like to cover it for most of the cooking to keep the chicken moist.
+And I uncover during the last 10 minutes or so.
+You can also put the Dutch oven under the broiler for a few minutes to crisp up the chicken skin.

 Heat the liquid to a low simmer on the stove and slowly add the slurry stirring to thicken.
 You can adjust as needed by adding more water or chicken broth.